streamingfast/substreams/docs/new/getting-started/evm/intro-evm.md

-Substreams allows you to easily extract data from the the Solana blockchain.
+Substreams allows you to easily extract data from EVM blockchains.
 With Substreams, you can retrieve transactions, instructions or accounts, taking advantage of its powerful streaming technology.
 It's super fast!

 <figure><img src="../../../.gitbook/assets/intro/ethereum-logo.png" width="100%" /></figure>